brefphp/bref/README.md

 ## TODO

-- Auto-create a webhook URL
 - Auto-creating the S3 bucket
 - Auto-creating the IAM role
+- Delete the function
 - Allow configuring the file name of the application (`lambda.php`)
 - Cache binaries in a temp directory
+- Test framework

 ## Setup